Astroner/github-hook/README.md

 hook.start(4040);
 ```
 The code above starts express server on port 4040 that will listen for post requests with path "/", which can be specified with **projectPath** for each project and **hookPath** to specify root path for all of them.
-In this example we use same path for all the projects, but we can filter hook calls with **repos** and **branches** properties. **label** property just specifies project label in logs and **ghSecurityKey** specifies GitHub hook security key.
+In this example we use same path for all the projects, but we can filter hook calls with **repos** and **branches** properties. **label** property just specifies project label in logs, **ghSecurityKey** specifies GitHub hook security key and **envs** specifies envs that will be passed to all the scripts in the projects.

 The complete project type:
 ```ts